alwynvanwyk/army-of-agents/README.md

 I've started using `git worktree` to try and run parallel changes on the same repository.

 GPT 5.1 released yesterday and already available in Auggie - giving it a swing.
+It gets more confused than claude-sonnet-4.5 does; it may be my way of working but don't think so - will keep an eye on it.

 ---